-If you own an ethanol gel firepot, I’m sure you’re well aware its pourable gel fuel has been recalled and is no longer available for sale.
-So what now, fire lovers?
+If you own an ethanol gel firepot, I’m sure you’re well aware its pourable gel fire pot fuel has been recalled and is no longer available for sale.
+So, what now, fire lovers?
 You can always turn your obsolete fire pot into a vase, but that’s not why you bought it, right?
-Here’s a cheap, easy and quick way to turn your gel fuel firepot into a tiki torch or oil candle, that works for any fire pots with a 3″ diameter steel fuel cup or you can purchase our economical Firefly Firepot Insert:
+Here’s a cheap, easy and quick way to turn your gel fuel firepot into a tiki torch or oil candle, that works for any fire pots with a 3″ diameter steel fuel cup, or you can purchase our economical Firefly Firepot Insert:

 - Carefully clean your firepot and fuel cup to remove all traces of the ethanol gel fuel.
 Let dry.

 from your local hardware store.
 I’d recommend going with a plain chrome face plate – any finish on the metal may burn off when you light the wick.
 Toss the included screw – you won’t be needing that.

 - Thread a 1/2″ round fiberglass wick through the middle hole of the face plate, and cut to size so it just reaches the bottom of the fuel cup (Fig 1)

 - Place the stainless fuel cup in your fire pot and fill with either tiki torch fuel (for outdoor use only), pure paraffin lamp oil (for indoor use) or Firefly Safe & Green fuel for indoor or outdoor use.

 - Set the faceplate and wick on top of the fuel cup and allow a few minutes for the fuel to soak into the wick.